 With increasing competition from larger chains, the owners of a small independent coffee shop were looking for ways to keep hold of their customers.
 By using Feefo’s On-Location Feedback tool, they were able to implement customer reviews and ask their customers questions about their products and service.
 When looking through the most used terms and phrases in the data, they noticed a reoccurring theme.
 Customers loved the coffee and the ethics behind the brand but were used to using loyalty schemes at bigger coffee chains.
 The coffee shop introduced a loyalty card scheme – a simple change that quickly gave them back their edge, and saw the number of repeat customers quickly increase.

 A holiday company found that they were getting poor reviews for the trailers at one of their properties.
 At first they assumed that the trailers themselves needed refurbishing and allocated a substantial budget to refresh them.
-But when they analysed their Feefo review data more fully, they found that the poor reviews were from trailers in one particular location of the park - a more shaded location that didn’t receive any direct sunshine.
+But when they analyzed their Feefo review data more fully, they found that the poor reviews were from trailers in one particular location of the park - a more shaded location that didn’t receive any direct sunshine.

 So, they moved the trailers to a different area, where there was more natural light.
 Review sentiment subsequently improved – saving them thousands of pounds on a refurbishment that wouldn’t have addressed the underlying issue.

 A well-known online gift retailer noticed that they were experiencing a sudden peak in returns, so started collecting customer reviews to find out why.
-After analysing the insight, they noticed that the majority of the negative reviews were about gifts arriving too late, often missing the occasion and then ending up being useless.
+After analyzing the insight, they noticed that the majority of the negative reviews were about gifts arriving too late, often missing the occasion and then ending up being useless.
 The business had recently swapped courier companies, so took swift action to return to their previous delivery provider.
 A few weeks after, the returns had plummeted, and posts from unhappy customers on social media quickly got lost amongst the positive ones.

 One of the major benefits of consumer insights is that it can help you target your marketing activity more effectively.
 Both market research and consumer insight can provide useful marketing insights, but they look at different questions.